Routing with StreetMap Premium in ArcGIS Pro

 With StreetMap Premium releases, when a start time is specified, the TruckTravelTime impedance uses a combination of historical traffic information and jurisdictional truck speed limits to give more realistic travel times.
 If a start time is not specified, the TruckTravelTime impedance falls back to the TruckMinutes impedance logic.

 Use WalkTime to model walking speed.
 The default speed is set to 5 kilometers per hour.
-Adjust the WalkTime speed in the Travel Mode > Costs > Cost Parameters section on the Layer Properties dialog box.
+To adjust the WalkTime speed on the Layer Properties dialog box, click Travel Mode > Costs > Cost Parameters.
 The TimeAt1KPH impedance models traveling at a constant speed of 1 kilometer per hour.
 The main purpose of this attribute is to support the WalkTime impedance; it is not intended to be used on its own, as walking speeds are generally not that slow.

 Available impedance optionsDescription